rpy2/rpy2/doc/source/rinterface.rst

 42
 >>>

-.. .. autoclass:: rpy2.rinterface.SexpVector
+.. autoclass:: rpy2.rinterface.SexpVector(obj, sexptype, copy)
+   :show-inheritance:
-..   :members:
+   :members:

 Convenience classes are provided to create vectors of a given type: